 The IRS sets out that acknowledgments must be provided “in writing, at the time of solicitation or when the payment is received, and in a way that will come to the attention of the donor,” according to IRS Publication 1771.

 For the letter to be considered “contemporaneous” with the contribution, “a donor must receive the acknowledgment by the earlier of: the date on which the donor actually files his or her individual income tax return for the year of the contribution; or the due date (including extensions) of the return.”
-IRS Publication 1771.

-We advise that nonprofits provide written acknowledgment to donors in a timely manner — as close to the receipt of the gift as possible.
+We advise that organizations provide written acknowledgment to donors in a timely manner — as close to the receipt of the gift as possible.
 We believe that expressions of thanks are like pancakes – they need to be served right away!

-What needs to be included in donor acknowledgment letters?
+What to include in donor acknowledgment letters?

 Again, the IRS requires that a tax-exempt organization send a formal acknowledgment letter for any donation that is more than $250.
 The donor will use this letter as proof of his or her donation to claim a tax deduction.